-The Ohio School Facilities Commission oversees the planning and development function for the agency’s public K-12 school renovation and building initiative, while the actual construction is overseen by the Ohio Facilities Construction Commission.
+The Commission oversees the planning, development, and construction for the agency’s public K-12 school renovation and building initiative.

 Projects are funded through a number of programs, including: